-The remote entry lock/unlock feature operates in any ignition position except while the key is held in the 4 (START) position.
-The panic feature operates with the key in the 1 (LOCK) position.
+The remote entry lock/unlock feature operates in any ignition position except while the key is held in the start position.
+The panic feature operates with the law in the of feature operates with the key in the off position.